Non-perturbative Green's function method to determine the electronic spectral function due to electron-phonon interactions: Application to a graphene model from weak to strong coupling: Appendix

 \subsection{Comparison between AHC and NP in the very weak coupling limit}

-In order to check that the method is correctly implemented, we compare our method to AHC, by using the analytical expression of the electron-phonon matrix element Eqs.~B4 and B50 of Ref.~\onlinecite{Venezuela2011} and Eq.~\eqref{eq:Fan} of our work.
-To do so, we linearize the distorted $H^I$,
+In order to check that the method is correctly implemented, we compared our method to AHC, by using the analytical expression of the electron-phonon matrix element Eqs.~B4 and B50 of Ref.~\onlinecite{Venezuela2011} together with Eq.~\eqref{eq:Fan} of our work.
+To do so, we linearized the distorted $H^I$,

-\be t^I_{SS'} = t_0 - \f{\eta}{d_0} \tau_i.(u^I_{S'}-u^I_S) \ee
+\be t^I_{SS'} = t_0 - \f{\eta}{d_0} \pmb{\tau}_i \cdot (\mathbf{u}^I_{S'}-\mathbf{u}^I_S) \ee

 \ni to omit the DW term, and used $\eta_\mathrm{weak}=10^{-4} \eta_\mathrm{exp}$, to make sure there are no contributions from higher order terms.